In person Visits and Secure Video Counselling

 4. Utilize Professional Mentorship: Seeking mentorship from more experienced practitioners can provide guidance and support as you develop your professional identity.

-5. Incorporate Reflective Practices: Journaling, meditation, or other reflective practices can help in self-observation and fostering self-awareness.
+5. Incorporate Reflective Practices: Journaling, meditation, prayer or other reflective practices can help in self-observation and fostering self-awareness.

 6. Develop An appreciation for what is beyond you Cultivate a stance of humility, wonder, and curiosity about th world around you.
 Never arriving, always becoming..